Electric Motorbikes: What’s Available in New Zealand?

 UBCO 2×2

-Kiwi brand UBCO stands out above the competition as the country’s most popular electric motorbike.
-It delivers a top speed of 50kph and a range of up to 120km.
+Kiwi brand UBCO was the country’s most popular electric motorbike over 2024, so let’s hope the brand can be saved.
+The 2×2 delivers a top speed of 50kph and a range of up to 120km.
 The motorbike features all-wheel drive with two motors, and can carry up to 150kg.
-UBCO’s full range features a number of special bike fit-outs, including accessories for farming and hunting.

 Lima M9